trianglecurling/scoreboard-reader/README.md

 # scoreboard-reader
-CV software to analyse a curling scoreboard
+CV software to analyze a curling scoreboard